Sammy Davis Jr.: Relationships and marriages

-Hobbies
+Interests

 Davis was an avid photographer who enjoyed shooting pictures of family and acquaintances.
-His body of work was detailed in a 2007 book by Burt Boyar titled Photo by Sammy Davis, Jr. "Jerry [Lewis] gave me my first important camera, my first 35 millimeter, during the Ciro's period, early '50s", Boyar quotes Davis as saying "And he hooked me".
+His body of work was detailed in a 2007 book by Burt Boyar titled Photo by Sammy Davis, Jr. "Jerry [Lewis] gave me my first important camera, my first 35 millimeter, during the Ciro's period, early '50s", Boyar quotes Davis as saying "And he hooked me."
 Davis used a medium format camera later on to capture images.
 Boyar reports that Davis had said, "Nobody interrupts a man taking a picture to ask...
-'What's that nigger doin' here?'"
+'What's that nigger doin' here?'".
 His catalog includes rare photos of his father dancing onstage as part of the Will Mastin Trio and intimate snapshots of close friends Jerry Lewis, Dean Martin, Frank Sinatra, James Dean, Nat "King" Cole, and Marilyn Monroe.
 His political affiliations also were represented, in his images of Robert Kennedy, Jackie Kennedy, and Martin Luther King Jr. His most revealing work comes in photographs of wife May Britt and their three children, Tracey, Jeff and Mark.

-Davis was an enthusiastic shooter and gun owner.
-He participated in fast-draw competitions.
+Davis was an enthusiastic shooter and gun owner who participated in fast-draw competitions.
 Johnny Cash recalled that Davis was said to be capable of drawing and firing a Colt Single Action Army revolver in less than a quarter of a second.
-Davis was skilled at fast and fancy gunspinning and appeared on television variety shows showing off this skill.
+Davis was skilled at fast and fancy gunspinning and appeared on television variety shows showing his skill.
 He also demonstrated gunspinning to Mark on The Rifleman in "Two Ounces of Tin".
-He appeared in western films and as a guest star on several television westerns.
+He appeared in Western films and as a guest star on several television Westerns.